Fastlikelava/william-carter-portfolio/design-stories/ssa-digital-first-redesign.md

 ---

-# 3. End-to-End Design Process
+# 3. Navigating the Design Journey - End-to-End UX Process: Discovery, IA, Content Strategy, Prototyping, and Testing

 ---

-## 3.1 Discovery & Research
+## 3a.
+Discovery & Research

 We began by grounding decisions in both **quantitative and qualitative data**.